Grevillea inconspicua: Description

 Grevillea inconspicua is a prickly, densely-branched shrub that typically grows to a height of 0.6–1 m and has a wiry branches.
 The leaves are linear, 10–50 mm long and 0.8–1.3 mm wide with the edges rolled under, enclosing the lower surface.
 The flowers are arranged in clusters of six to eight on the ends of branches and are off-white to silvery-grey, the pistil 9.5–11.5 mm long with a white to pale pink style.
 Flowering occurs from June to September and the fruit is a follicle 7–14 mm long.

 Taxonomy

 Grevillea inconspicua was first formally described in 1904 by Ludwig Diels in Ernst Georg Pritzel's Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie.
 The specific epithet (inconspicua) means "undistinguished", referring to the flowers.

 Distribution and habitat

 Cue grevillea occurs in the central-west area of Western Australia near Cue, Meekatharra the Weld Range and Sandstone, where it grows in shrub communities often along drainage lines and gullies.

 Conservation status

-Grevillea inconspicua is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is rare or near threatened.
+Grevillea inconspicua is listed as Least Concern on the IUCN Red List of Threatened Species.
+It is also listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is rare or near threatened.